 Wadham has an excellent academic reputation, placing it high in the Norrington Table.
-We have around 70 teaching Fellows and 30 lecturers who, along with professorial and research staff, create a thriving intellectual environment which encourages the best in everyone.
+We have around 70 Fellows and 40 lecturers who, along with professorial and research staff, create a thriving intellectual environment which encourages the best in everyone.
 With around 440 undergraduates and 200 graduate students, Wadham is one of Oxford’s largest colleges and offers most of the academic subjects that can be studied at the University.
 However, it is far from being impersonal and is famous for its friendly, inclusive and welcoming culture.
 The College is proud of the diversity of its student body and proud to be in the vanguard of efforts to broaden access to the University of Oxford.

 The Student Union at Wadham is very active and has a wide variety of social, political and community engagement events.
 Our close-knit welfare team supports students both in their academic and their personal lives, and is always available to listen, and to offer advice and support whenever needed.
 Students here are known for the solidarity that they show for one another and for the affection that they feel for the College as a progressive and liberal academic community.

-We also have a large and active Student Ambassador Scheme which gives students volunteering opportunities to represent the College at a variety of Access and Outreach events, both locally and nationally.
+We also have a large and active Student Ambassador Scheme which gives students volunteering opportunities to represent the College at Open Days and a variety of Access and Outreach events, both locally and nationally.
 Students are encouraged to play a full part in Wadham’s drive to open the College up to the brightest and best from all backgrounds and communities.

 Wadham College is in the centre of the City, but has large quiet grounds, with some of the most beautiful gardens and buildings in Oxford.
 The famous King’s Arms pub is right next door on Parks Road, the Bodleian Library is just across Broad Street and the science area is only a few minutes’ walk away.